 Oh yes, and I will explain why!
 Even if the strawberries had been mentioned in the ancient Roman literature for their medicine “value”, it was not until the mid of the 18th century when the hybrid “garden strawberry” was bred following the popular demand for more and more strawberry fruits.
 One of the most favourite fruit worldwide, strawberry, has its own festival in Malta!
 It sounds weird but in fact, the Maltese variety is considered pleasantly sweet and delicious!
 It is not clear when the fruit was introduced in the Maltese islands but the first time strawberry is mentioned in the local dictionaries by De Soldanis, a historian and linguist, was around 1760.
 So, let’s talk about the strawberry festival, one of the lesser-known-touristic things to do in Malta!

 Once upon a time, the original Maltese strawberries were even sweeter and… tinier; the leaves of the plant were much smaller as well.
-Around 1930 strawberry plants from the UK were imported in Malta, their fruits were bigger, softer and less sweet and by 1970 the tiny Maltese strawberry was forgotten!
-The first time, I tried the local strawberries, was in a frozen sorbet from a Gozitan company (= Gozo is the sister island of Malta for which I wrote extensively on my Gozo guide).
+Around 1930 strawberry plants from the UK were imported in Malta, their fruits were bigger, softer, and less sweet, and by 1970 the tiny Maltese strawberry was forgotten!
+The first time, I tried the local strawberries, was in a frozen sorbet from a Gozitan company (= Gozo is the sister island of Malta for which I wrote extensively in my Gozo guide).
 The taste was ideal and I instantly fell in love with them!
 I can only imagine how much better the tiny original one would have been!
-As expected, I got even more excited when I found out about this strawberry festival or Festa Frawli as Maltese say!
+As expected, I got even more excited when I found out about this strawberry festival, or Festa Frawli as the Maltese say!

 Where and when does the festival take place?